WalLee2/simple_shell/README.md

-# Holberton School Shell (hsh)
+# Holberton School shell - a simple shell (hsh)

-A simple shell for <a href="https://www.holbertonschool.com/">Holberton School</a>.
+##### Holberton Shell (hsh) is a simple command line shell.
+This shell was built as a project for <a href="https://www.holbertonschool.com/">Holberton School</a>.
 This is a culmination of everything we have learned about the C programming thusfar.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To use hsh, you can give it comamnds. hsh commands follow the following syntax: 'command name {arguments}'.

+#### Commands

+Typing the filename in a program located in any of the directories in the [PATH] runs the command.

+'''
+ls
+'''

+The 'ls' command lists all directories and files in the current working directory.

+##### List of useful commands
+'ls' - lists all files and directories of current working directory

 ### Prerequisites